-The 60/40 portfolio, in particular, is popular because of how its performed over the past forty years even if the next decade-plus is unlikely to follow the same paradigm that gave it quality returns.
+The 60/40 portfolio, in particular, is popular because of how it has performed over the past forty years even if the next decade-plus is unlikely to follow the same paradigm that gave it quality returns.

 Lower interest rates provided a tailwind to bonds and stocks, leading to high nominal and real returns over the past forty years.

 Over that time, bonds were not only a reliable diversifier to other riskier assets, but also added quality gains to a portfolio.

 With a 10-year at around half a percent annual returns and a 30-year at around one percent, they’re almost out of room.

 And since bonds of that duration have price risk, all it takes is a slight move in interest rates (which can happen at the daily timeframe) to wipe out the entirety of the annual yield.

 That also means there’s little room for them to fall further in an economic downturn.
 That means they can’t reliably diversify the risk of a stock portfolio, which in turn undermines the concept of the 60/40 portfolio.